How can we help you?

 Cancelling, moving or curtailing shifts at short notice - subject to certain specified exceptions, employers will be required to make a payment of a specified amount to a worker each time they move, cancel or curtail a qualifying shift.
 Further detail on this right will be set out in secondary legislation.

 The government will consult on the zero hours measures.
 It has also stated that these measures will be adapted and applied to agency workers.
 The government issued a consultation on 21 October on the final point.
 This seeks views on the application of the right to a guaranteed hours contract and a right to reasonable notice of shifts with payment for shifts cancelled or curtailed at short notice specifically in relation to agency workers.
-The consultation closes on 2 December.
+The consultation closed on 2 December.

 Existing position